nix-community/robotnix/README.md

 Additionally, the nix builder will also need read access to these keys.
 This can be set using `chgrp -R nixbld ./keys` and `chmod -R g+r ./keys`.

+### Installation
+See `docs/installation.md` for details on flashing and updating for Pixel devices.

 ### OTA Updater
 The Over-the-Air (OTA) updater can be enabled using `apps.updater.enable = true;`.
 The URL that the updater will query for updates is set using `apps.updater.url = "...";`.